Skip to content

 Streaming services

 Streaming is legal in Germany as long as the service provider follows the correct copyright rules.
 Torrenting is illegal in Germany.
-Be very careful of making illegal downloads!
-You can get hefty fines, this also applies to guests using your internet service.
+Be very careful about making illegal downloads!
+You can get hefty fines.
+This also applies to guests using your internet service.

 In today’s digital age, streaming has become a predominant way to consume media content.
 However, the distinction between legal and illegal streaming can often be blurred.